Steel Security Door 101: The Complete Guide

 A commercial steel door is constructed like a sandwich.
 On the outside, you have two layers of steel, often galvanized to prevent rust and corrosion.
 This outer "skin" is what gives the door its incredible strength and impact resistance.
 The thickness of this steel, known as its gauge, can vary depending on the level of security you need—a lower gauge number means thicker, stronger steel.
 Inside, the core is filled with materials that provide insulation, sound-dampening, and structural stability.
 Common core materials include honeycomb cardboard for light-duty applications, polystyrene or polyurethane foam for excellent insulation, or even steel stiffeners for maximum security and rigidity.
 This layered construction creates a door that is both incredibly strong and relatively lightweight, offering a robust barrier against intruders and the elements.

-Steel vs. Standard Doors: What's the Difference?
+Steel vs. Other Doors: What's the Real Difference?

 The primary difference between a commercial steel door and a standard door (like one made of wood or fiberglass) comes down to strength and purpose.
 Your typical residential door is designed with aesthetics as a top priority, while a commercial steel door is built first and foremost for security and durability.
 Steel’s natural strength makes it far more resistant to forced entry attempts like kicking or prying.
 Beyond security, steel doors won't warp, crack, or rot when exposed to moisture, which can be a common issue with wood doors.
 Many are also fire-rated, meaning they can help contain a fire for a specific period—a critical safety feature and often a legal requirement for commercial buildings.
 While a standard door might last for years, a commercial model is designed to withstand decades of heavy use.